 By that logic, I should be all caught up by … January 2046.

 Okay, that’s not happening.
 The world probably won’t even exist at that point.
 Nevertheless, I plan on staying the course.
 The reason for this madness is so I can truly understand the context of modern music history.
 It’s more of a personal project rather than anything user-friendly.
 Besides, I’m not getting paid to do it anyways.
 Maybe I’ll have my own $5/mo.
 Substack subscription by the time I’m 79, so why rush?

-But for a sneak preview of what the Colin’s Review Best Albums of 2021 might include: the aforementioned debut by Olivia Rodrigo, Call Me if You Get Lost, Glow On, I Know I’m Funny haha, Ignorance, I Don’t Live Here Anymore, Cavalcade, Happier than Ever, Sometime I Might Be Introvert and plenty more that I’m forgetting right now.
+But for a sneak preview of what the Colin’s Review Best Albums of 2021 might include: the aforementioned debut by Olivia Rodrigo, Call Me if You Get Lost, Glow On, I Know I’m Funny haha, Ignorance, I Don’t Live Here Anymore, Cavalcade, Happier than Ever and Sometime I Might Be Introvert would all make the Top 25 at least.

 It’s worth noting that none of these albums rank all that high on Christgau’s Dean’s List (Billie Eilish’s sophomore LP is #14).
-Also worth noting that Promises by Floating Points, Pharoah Sanders & the London Symphony Orchestra — the actual best album of 2021 — was nowhere to be found.
-However, I classify Promises as classical music, so I probably wouldn’t include it either.
-Mr. Christgau gets a pass there.
+Also worth noting that Promises by Floating Points, Pharoah Sanders & the London Symphony Orchestra — the actual best album of 2021 — is nowhere to be found.
+However, I classify Promises as classical music, so I probably wouldn’t include it in a Best Albums list either.
+Mr. Christgau gets a pass.